canha42/pinterest-pin-it/readme.txt

 Stable tag: 1.1
 License: GPLv2 or later

-Add a "Pin It" button over your images, so users can add it to Pinterest easily.
+Add a "Pin It" button over your images, so users can add it to Pinterest easily. !!
+UNSTABLE COPY.
+FOR DEVELOPMENT PURPOSES ONLY !!

 == Description ==